dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

 +++ {"tags": []}

-In this ecxercise we will build an interferometer to explore single-photon interference.
-We will explore the coherence time of the single photons as well as the concept of interaction free measurement made possible through the wave-particle duality.
+In this ecxercise we will build an interferometer to perform single-photon interference.
+We will use these measurements to: (1) better understand the properties of interference in the context of quantum states of light; (2) explore the spectral bandwidth of the photons; and (3) demonstrate the concept of interaction-free measurement made possible through the wave-particle duality.

 +++ {"tags": []}